Import Facebook Ads Data To Google Sheets

 sheets tmr 02

-4 – Log in to your Facebook account.
+4 – Log in to your Facebook account and go through the authentication.

 5 – Link your Facebook account to the tool.
 Go through the process until the tool instructs you to close the tab since the sign-in is successful.